AWNystrom/DiskDict/README.md

 # DiskDict
-A disk-based key/value store in Python with no dependencies.
+A disk-based key/value store in Python.
 All operations are as fast as the host operating system's file access complexities.
 Methods have been overloaded for pretty syntax.

 ##Example Usage
 ```python